andy32260/rayleigh-nails-spa/README.md

 ## About

-This was freelance client work for Rayleigh Nails Spa, a registered UK business (Companies House no. 08092789).
+This was freelance client work for Rayleigh Nails Spa, a local business.
 I managed the full client relationship independently, translating real business needs into a working, real-world product used by paying customers.

 ## Built With